bayinfosys/bayinfosys.github.io/_posts/2026-01-01-49-embedding-is-the-message.md

 date: 2026-04-17
 layout: article
 title: "The Embedding is the Message"
+seo_title: "Why AI Systems Talk in Text: Embeddings as a Communication Layer"
 description: "AI communication inherited natural language from human communication.
 That constraint is not a technical necessity."
 keywords: ["embeddings", "ai communication", "multimodal", "marigold", "llm", "content delivery"]
 topic: "Perspectives"